VOBREDIMET Design Framework

 So the tweak I did was to buy the Kia EV6 electric car with V2L.
 The car finally arrived in December 2022 – 16 months after placing the order.
 So now we have experience of the car for most of last winter and also this summer.

 The situation in the winter was more or less as expected above.
 A new 100 kW power charging station was opened at the Sale supermarket in Saukkola 26 km from here which means about 14 kWh power consumption to drive back and forth.
-Of course mostly I would charge the car on my way home from somewhere but I did drive to Saukkola quite a few times.
+Of course mostly I would charge the car on my way home from somewhere but I did drive to Saukkola just for charging quite a few times.
 When there was no other need for mobility we could run the house for 4-5 days with the car.
 As expected electricity use became more relaxed when it was more easily available than before.
 Overall the system worked well.
+Electricity cost is c.
+30c/kWh.

 Obviously the failed cell had to be in the left back corner so I had to move the other 3-cell packs out of the way.
 Each one weighs 140 kg.